What type of certification is necessary for my operators?

 How do I choose the best type of forklift for my job?

 If this is your first time renting or buying a forklift, selecting the right size and type of lift is the most critical part of the whole process.
 Forklifts are highly specialized and there is no 'Swiss Army' forklift that can do it all, so it is important to fully understand both the work environment (surface type, aisle width, shelf height, etc.) and the materials that need to be moved (pipe, pallets, boxes, etc.).
-You can research our forklift guide but it is important to talk with a material handling professional before making your decision.
+You can research our choosing a new or used forklift guide as well but it is important to talk with a material handling professional before making your decision.

 How much does it cost to rent a forklift?